mitchness/DoorDilemma/README.md

           The standoff drags on until the door starts to slowly close on them both.

 ## SCENE 8 – EXT.
-HOTEL LOBBY ENTRANCE – DAY
+DIVINE PILATES LOBBY ENTRANCE – DAY
-LARRY, JEFF, and SUSIE are walking up to a fancy hotel.
+LARRY, JEFF, and SUSIE are walking up to the pilates studio.
+Larry wearing his best attempt at Pilates attire.
+JEFF in standard old-school grey sweat pants.

 A sleek AUTOMATIC SLIDING DOOR whooshes open as they approach.

 LARRY rushes a few steps ahead and stretches out his arms dramatically—like he's holding the doors open himself.

                 LARRY (after a beat)
          There you go.
-Look at that.

          Door courtesy.

                 SUSIE (laughing, then dead serious)
          Are you outta your mind?
 You didn’t open that door!
 It opened itself!